JamesCrr/Ensign-Intern-Assessment/Assessment-2/Assumptions.md

-# Assumptions and Technical Decisions
+# Assessment 2 Assumptions and Technical Decisions

 ## Assumptions

-- No login
+- No user authentication (login)

 ## Technical Decisions

+### Why React Router over other routers?

+- Most famililar with it

-### Why Vite + React over other frameworks?
+### Why Vite + React over other React frameworks?
 (Next.js)

-- Next.js is more opininated, bullkier seems overkill for a SPA
+- Next.js is bullkier, overkill for a SPA.
+Don't need SSR or SSG features.

-### Why native context over other libraries?
+### Why Zustand over other state management libraries (Redux) or React Context?

-### Why tailwind?
+- Less boilerplate
+- Renders components that have changes based on store
+- Built in local storage feature